atsaloli/cicd/01_93-deploy-via-git.md

 ### Set up trust
 #### Allow runners to push to Prod via Git

-Run the following as root@Prod to add GitLab Server's host key (make sure you fill in the place-holder, don't just copy and paste it):
+Run the following as root@Prod to add GitLab Server's host key (make sure you fill in the place-holder, don't just copy and paste):

 ```bash